Skip to content

 If you want to add new functionality, please contribute new helpers or utilities directly to the SDK.
 Before submitting, review the existing helpers to ensure your addition is not already covered.
 Make sure to document your helper clearly and provide usage examples where possible.

-SDK documentation is generated by yarn build:docs.
-After documentation was built run yarn watch:docs to spin up a local preview.
+SDK documentation is generated by pnpm build:docs.
+After documentation was built run pnpm watch:docs to spin up a local preview.

 You can commit and push to your branch at any time.
 You're encouraged to do it regularly, to checkpoint your work, and avoid losing it accidentally.